 Please note that for legal reasons, we cannot delete information that has been collected as part of an adverse event report unless it is inaccurate.
 Also, we may require you to provide proper identification before we comply with any request to access or correct Personal Data.

 We hope that we can satisfy any queries you may have about the way in which we process your personal data.
-If you have any concerns about how we process your Personal Data, you can get in touch with Teva’s Data Protection Office: for Europe, please contact us at EUPrivacy@tevaeu.com (for Germany, please contact email@example.com).
+If you have any concerns about how we process your Personal Data, you can get in touch with Teva’s Data Protection Office: for Canada, please contact us at TCI.PrivacyOfficer@tevapharm.com.
 If you have unresolved concerns, you also have the right to complain to the data protection authority in the location in which you are based.
-Please see this link for contact details on the European Member State data protection authorities.
+Please see this link for contact details on the Office of the Privacy Commissioner of Canada.
 For all other regions, please contact us at IL_Privacy.Tevail@teva.co.il.

 Teva takes measures to secure Personal Data from accidental loss and from unauthorized access, use, alteration or disclosure.
 Additionally, we take further information security measures including access controls, stringent physical security, and robust information collection, storage and processing practices.

 All pharmacovigilance databases, including the Global Database, are hosted in Israel by Teva.
 These are administered and supported around the clock by Teva’s dedicated pharmacovigilance IT teams in Israel, Romania, Germany and the United States.
 Teva also engages a data processing company in India (Accenture) for data entry, administration and data cleansing of a limited part of the pharmacovigilance database.
-Transfers to Israel are based on the European Commission’s adequacy decision for the State of Israel.
-Transfers to the USA are based on Teva USA’s Privacy Shield certification.
-Transfers to India are based on European Commission Model Clauses.
 For more information on any of these transfer methods, please contact us using the email address below.

 Changes to this Privacy Notice